alanvantony/studentcomplaintbox/README.md

-# StudentComplaintBox
-Python Django Academic Project to build a Student Complaint Box
+Python Django Academic Project: Building a Student Complaint Box

-**This is purely an Academic Project to learn Python Django**

-This project is built on a virtual enviornment created in VS Code.
+**This project serves as an educational endeavor aimed at learning Python Django.
+It is developed within a virtual environment created in Visual Studio Code.**

-Student satisfaction is a major concern for any educational institute.
-However, many times the students fail to express their concerns & issues or fail to reach out for proper support from the organisation.A Grievance may be any kind of discontent or dissatisfaction or negative perception, whether expressed or not.
-As seen nowadays it is not possible to solve particular student’s issues or it’s not possible to communicate with particular staff to solve issues.
-Grievance systems can be handled directly by Universities through their own websites.
+Ensuring student satisfaction is paramount for any educational institution.
+However, often students encounter challenges in expressing their concerns or fail to access proper support from the organization.
+Grievances may encompass various forms of discontent, dissatisfaction, or negative perceptions, whether articulated or not.
+In today's context, addressing individual student issues or facilitating direct communication with specific staff members can be challenging.
+Grievance systems can be effectively managed by universities through their own websites.

 SOFTWARE REQUIREMENTS